schemathesis/schemathesis/docs/python.rst

 -------------------

 As Schemathesis tests are regular Hypothesis tests, you can use ``hypothesis.settings`` decorator with them.
-For example, in the following test, Schemathesis will test each endpoint with up to 1000 test cases:
+For example, in the following test, Schemathesis will test each API operation with up to 1000 test cases:

 .. code:: python